 At-home rapid COVID tests should not be used for surveillance testing.
-Students and staff members who test positive with an at-home rapid COVID test kit need to quarantine, and the school should notify close contacts of exposure.
-However, there is no need to report such a case to PED, and those individuals should not be included as surveillance test numbers.
+Students and staff members who test positive with an at-home rapid COVID test kit need to self-isolate, and the school should notify close contacts of exposure.
+However, there is no need to report such a case to NMPED, and those individuals should not be included as surveillance test numbers.
 This guidance does not apply to VAULT testing, which is PCR testing.
 It is recommended that those who have a positive at-home rapid test confirm the result with a test performed by a healthcare provider.
-A negative PCR test with a sample collected within 48 hours of the positive at-home rapid COVID test would negate the positive test and would not require continued self-isolation or quarantine based off of the at-home rapid COVID test.
+A negative PCR test with a sample collected within 48 hours of the positive at-home rapid COVID test would negate the positive test and would not require continued self-isolation based off of the at-home rapid COVID test.
+This only applies to those persons who are asymptomatic and not considered a close contact.
+Symptomatic individuals should continue to self-isolate, and close contact individuals not participating in test to stay should continue to quarantine, regardless of the PCR test result.
+If more than 48 hours separate the two specimen collections, a laboratory-based PCR should be considered a separate test-not a confirmation of the earlier test.